william64644/AI-Tricker/README.md

 # AI-Tricker

-A project focused on tricking image recognition AI
+A simple experiment with an image recognition AI exploit

 <h2 align="center">What a human sees // What an AI sees</h2>